purescript/documentation/Style-Guide.md

 If your example produces and output, please ensure to include the baked output in the example, (either as a code comment or another file).

 A great example of good quality examples is [here](https://github.com/purescript-contrib/purescript-lens/blob/master/examples/Nested.purs)

+### Keeping your library up to date

+PureScript is a developing language, and breaking changes to core libraries and the language itself occasionally do occur.
+To help you keep your library rock solid and stable through this phase of PureScript's development.
+Consider using [VersionEye](https://www.versioneye.com/).
+VersionEye reads your `bower.json` file and alerts you if your dependencies go out of date.
+If you have Travis up and running for CI, you can then easily test to see if those changes are breaking changes, and address them more promptly.